-Immunisations and Vaccinations
+Immunisations and vaccinations

 Many vaccines are given during childhood.
-A full list of childhood immunisations and advice on where to get information on the diseases they protect against, see the childhood vaccination page.
+For a full list of childhood vaccinations and advice on where to get information on the diseases they protect against, see the childhood vaccination page.

 A list of recommended vaccines is available on the NHS choices website (external link).

 For the best protection, it is important that vaccines are given on time.
 If you or your child have missed a routine vaccine, contact your GP - you may be able to book an appointment to catch up.